 - Supporting business-provider collaboration – the LEP is a business-led body and our aim is to make it easier for businesses to locate, access and invest in training for their business.
 More specifically, our aim is to create, through the sector groups, the opportunity for business to work alongside providers in developing the provision they need.

 The West of England LEP’s skills priorities for key industry sectors are now available to download.

-Each of the seven Local Sector Skills Statements 2016 – covering the LEP’s five priority sectors plus Construction & Development and Health & Life Sciences – addresses five priority themes to:
+Each of the seven Local Sector Skills Statements for 2017 and 2016 – cover the LEP’s five priority sectors plus Construction & Development and Health & Life Sciences – addresses five priority themes to:

 - Improve careers education, information, advice & guidance

 - Improve the quality and local responsiveness of education and training

 - Increase apprenticeship starts and improve access to higher and degree apprenticeships